 Inaugurated in 1998, the National Ocean Sciences Bowl (NOSB) provides an educational forum for high school students to excel in math and science and receive national recognition for their diligence and talents.
-Administered by the Washington DC - based Consortium for Ocean Leadership, the 2020 NOSB features teams of high school students competing at 25 regional sites across the country.
-The winning team from each regional competition advances to the national competition, to be held April 16-19, 2020 in Long Beach/Gulfport, Mississippi.
+Administered by the Washington DC - based Consortium for Ocean Leadership, the 2022 NOSB features teams of high school students competing at 25 regional sites across the country.
+The winning team from each regional competition advances to the national competition, to be conducted virtually May 14th and 15th.
+Virtual field trips will be announced at a later date.